ck852/data_analysis_gui/README.md

  If you'd like to preview the output plot, click "Generate Analysis Plot".
 From there, you can export a CSV file with the analyzed data.
 If you only want the data without seeing the plot first, just click "Export Analysis Data" at the bottom of the window.

 This program makes it possible to analyze several electrophysiology files with the same analysis parameters.
 To use this feature, start by setting all of the desired parameters as you would do for a single file.
-It is optional to open a single file in the main window first - if you know all of your parameters, you can skip loading the single file and go straight to batch analysis.
 The "Batch Analyze" button is under the "Analysis" menu at the top.
 A new window will appear which will prompt you to select files for analysis.
 Click "Start Analysis", then "View Results".
 A new window will appear that plots the analysis results.
 From this window, you can export individual CSV files for each analyzed file.
 These can be directly imported into Graphpad Prism.

 <img src="images/batch_analysis.PNG" alt="batch_analysis" width="300"/>